 Use well-written copy to tell visitors to your website what kind of photographer you are and why they should hire you.

 Just about anyone with a Smartphone can now snap a photo, but you know the difference a professional makes.
-You can have the best photography equipment in the world, but it’s still no substitute for years of professional training and experience.
+You can have the best photography equipment in the world, but it’s still no substitute for years of professional training and boots-on-the-ground experience.

 The same is true for copywriters.
 Anyone can sit down at their computer and pound out a few sentences.
 But a professional copywriter, someone with marketing experience and thousands of hours spent polishing their craft, can do it so much better.
-You’re not a copywriter, so don’t write your own copy.

 Consider hiring a professional copywriter to help you create effective content.